- The traveler will incur and report actual travel expenses in a responsible and ethical manner.

 - Travel expenses must be considered ordinary and necessary to accomplish the official business purpose of the trip.

-- Travel expenses considered by the IRS to be taxable income to the traveler will not be reimbursed (limited exceptions may apply); refer to IRS Publication 463
+- Travel expenses considered by the IRS to be taxable income to the traveler will not be reimbursed (limited exceptions may apply); refer to IRS Publication 463 (link is external)

 - Transportation expenses will generally be reimbursed based on the most economical and commonly used mode of conveyance taking the most direct route, unless otherwise justified.

-- Travel expenses will be reviewed and approved/denied in accordance with university policy and campus business practices; refer to UC Policy G-28
+- Travel expenses will be reviewed and approved/denied in accordance with university policy and campus business practices; refer to UC Policy G-28 (link is external)

 - Provide a clear and thorough business purpose for all segments of your trip.
 You should always be able to explain how the university benefited from any expense it paid.